fulldecent/open-location-code-wiki/Supporting-plus-codes-in-your-app.md

-# Supporting Open Location Code technology in apps and sites
+# Supporting plus codes technology in apps and sites

 This page gives guidelines for how to support plus codes in a website or mapping application.
 These guidelines should make it clear that adding support for OLC is not onerous, but actually quite easy.